 - Keep the Dirty Dozen and Clean 15 lists in mind when you’re eating out at non-organic restaurants.

 - Consider supplementing with superfood powders when you can’t access organic superfoods.
-For example, you could add an Organic Antioxidant Boost to your smoothie instead of spinach or strawberries.

 - Be wary of unclear food labels, such as ‘natural’ or ‘homegrown’.
 Unless the food is certified organic, it’s still likely to contain high levels of pesticides.